kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

 - **Service Discovery:** Traefik can use metadata from your Docker services to discover those services and dynamically configure itself.
 - **SSL Termination and Automatic certificate generation:** Using Let's Encrypt you can get self-renewing certificates out of the box, including for use inside your own network.
 - **Middleware:** Hand off authentication to another service, set headers, redirect HTTP to HTTPS etc.

+_Here's a complete working example for those of you who are almost there but just want a quick reference guide.
+Please note I'm using Home Assistant inside a docker network and not on host_mode.
+For device discovery in this mode I recommend using a second remote home assistant instance which I'll cover in another article._

 ```yaml
 # docker-compose.yaml